-259 SPORTS AND SOCIETY
+SPORTS AND SOCIETY 259

-This course will focus on the role and impact of sports in United States society.
+5 credits/year This course will focus on the role and impact of sports in United States society.
 Topics will include the philosophy of youth and high school sports, the role of parents/guardians and coaches, high school and college sports, Title IX, media influences, college graduation rates of scholarship athletics, globalization of professional sports, and current events.